Gut feelings and how they can help us parent

 I was recently asked two questions.
 Firstly ‘How are you?’ and secondly ‘How do you know?’
 I remembered checking the calendar that morning to see what appointments I had and feeling my stomach sink as I saw ‘Dentist’ written in my handwriting.
 That sinking feeling communicated my anxiety to me, it was an instant reaction before any words had formed in my head.

-Interoception -our super brain – body highway
+Interoception: our super brain – body highway

 Interoception is sometimes called the eighth sensory system and involves a two-way dialogue between our brain and body which takes place continually throughout the day.
 Interoception is the way we know how we are feeling.